MariaAguiar/minitester/README.md

 Final considerations:
-- In cases where the results involve stderr messages, several validations were added checking for equivalent statements in both files.
+- In cases where the results involve stderr messages, preference was given to expect's messaging system over bash's.
-Since these kinds of statements can be hard to match in between shell terminals and linux distributions - plus this program uses 'diff' statements, these validations were added.
-These can change the results of some of the tests in cases where more the a failed command is tested.
-Such extra validations can be removed by deleting the statements and conditions pertaining to the 'dif_*_bash' and 'dif_*_shell' variables in the file 'veridict.sh'.
+This was done, both due to expect's constrints, and to allow results to match up in diff statements whenever standard errors are involved.
+This also means that you won't be able to compare your shell's own messaging system against the original bash when running this minitester.

 Thanks!